Plan Your Visit

 Size & Height Restrictions

-Engine Room, Fire Room and CIC: Due to safety concerns, Engine Room, Fire Room and CIC tours are limited in size and visitor height.
+Due to safety concerns, Engine Room, Fire Room and CIC tours are limited in size and visitor height.
 Our guideline is to allow adults and children taller than 48 inches to go on the tour.
 This is due mainly to the steep ladders (stairs) and narrow walkways that can prove challenging to most.
+Our Flight Simulator also has a height restriction of 38″.

 Cameras are Welcome

-Cameras are welcome for personal use only (see filming guidelines for commercial use).
+Cameras are welcome, but we ask that photographs are taken for personal use only.
 Keep you and your camera safe by using the neck strap or wrist strap while exploring the ship.

 Talk to Volunteers on Ship